A framework for translating the Global Compact Principles into day-to-day urban governance and management.

-The UN Global Compact Cities Programme (or Cities Programme) is the urban component of the United Nations Global Compact; the world’s largest corporate responsibility initiative.
+The Global Compact Cities Programme (or Cities Programme) is the urban component of the United Nations Global Compact; the world’s largest corporate responsibility initiative.

-To that end, the UN Global Compact Cities Programme is dedicated to the promotion and adoption of the Global Compact’s Ten UN Principles by cities, and provides a framework for translating the principles into day-to-day urban governance and management.
+To that end, the Global Compact Cities Programme is dedicated to the promotion and adoption of the Global Compact’s Ten UN Principles by cities, and provides a framework for translating the principles into day-to-day urban governance and management.

 The Cities Programme supports a holistic approach to sustainability that considers, plans for and measures impact across four social domains: the economic; ecological; political; and cultural.

 Administered by an International Secretariat based at the Global Cities Institute at RMIT University in Melbourne, Australia, the UN Global Compact Cities Programme provides support, guidance and recognition to participating cities.

 The Cities Programme offers three levels of engagement: Signatory, Leader and Innovating.
 Whilst all city and region participants are Global Compact signatories, the subsequent levels recognise and foster sustainability leadership – city leaders implementing the Ten Principles in the administration, planning and development of their city or region – in partnership with leaders in other sectors.

 All cities and regions may choose to engage at the Leader and Innovating levels in the same period of becoming a Global Compact participant, or at a later date.
 The categories are outlined in the follow section.

 1. Signatory City:

 In a letter to the UN Secretary-General from the highest level city leader, a Signatory City commits to the Ten Principles of the UN Global Compact, endeavours to enact and promote those principles in city management, and encourages businesses in the city to join the UN Global Compact.
 Interested in becoming a signatory city or region?
 Read more ….